libpfasst/LibPFASST/docs/source/parameters.rst

 .. code-block:: fortran

-  type :: pf_pfasst_t
+     !>  ===  Optional pfasst parameters ====

-     integer :: niters  = 5             ! number of iterations
+     integer :: niters  = 5             !! number of PFASST iterations to do
-     integer :: qtype   = SDC_GAUSS_LOBATTO
+     integer :: qtype   = SDC_GAUSS_LOBATTO  !! type of nodes
+     logical :: use_proper_nodes =  .false.
+     logical :: use_composite_nodes = .false.
+     logical :: use_no_left_q = .false.

+     ! --  level dependent parameters
-     integer :: ctype   = SDC_CYCLE_V
+     integer :: nsweeps(PF_MAXLEVS) = 1       !!  number of sweeps at each levels
+     integer :: nsweeps_pred(PF_MAXLEVS) =1   !!  number of sweeps during predictor
+     integer :: nnodes(PF_MAXLEVS)=3          !! number of nodes

+     ! --  tolerances
-     real(pfdp) :: abs_res_tol = 0.d0
+     real(pfdp) :: abs_res_tol = 0.d0   !!  absolute convergence tolerance
-     real(pfdp) :: rel_res_tol = 0.d0
+     real(pfdp) :: rel_res_tol = 0.d0   !!  relative convergence tolerance

-     integer :: window = PF_WINDOW_BLOCK

-     logical :: Pipeline_G =  .false.
+     ! --  predictor options  (should be set before pfasst_run is called) logical :: PFASST_pred = .true.    !!  true if the PFASST type predictor is used logical :: pipeline_pred = .false. !!  true if coarse sweeps after burn in are pipelined  (if nsweeps_pred>1 on coarse level) integer :: nsweeps_burn =  1       !!  number of sdc sweeps to perform during coarse level burn in integer :: q0_style =  0           !!  q0 can take 3 values
+                                        !!
+0:  Only the q0 at t=0 is valid  (default)
+                                        !!
+1:  The q0 at each processor is valid
+                                        !!
+2:  q0 and all nodes at each processor is valid

+     ! --  run options  (should be set before pfasst_run is called) logical :: Vcycle = .true.      !!  decides if Vcycles are done logical :: Finterp = .false.    !!
+True if transfer functions operate on rhs logical :: use_LUq = .true.     !!
+True if LU type implicit matrix is used logical :: use_Sform = .false.  !!
+True if Qmat type of stepping is used integer :: taui0 = -999999      !! iteration cutoff for tau inclusion

+     ! -- RK and Parareal options
+     logical :: use_rk_stepper = .false. !! decides if RK steps are used instead of the sweeps integer :: nsteps_rk(PF_MAXLEVS)=3  !! number of runge-kutta steps per time step logical :: RK_pred = .false.        !!  true if the coarse level is initialized with Runge-Kutta instead of PFASST

+     ! -- misc
-     logical :: PFASST_pred = .false.
+     logical :: debug = .false.         !!
+If true, debug diagnostics are printed

+     ! -- controller for the results
      logical :: save_residuals = .false.  !!
 If true, residuals are saved and output
      logical :: save_timings  = .false.    !!
 If true, timings are saved and  output
      logical :: echo_timings  = .false.    !!
 If true, timings are  output to screen

-These value can be changed as desired.
+     logical :: save_errors  = .false.    !!
+If true, errors  are saved and output

-level mandatory parameters
+Mandatory level parameters
 --------------------------

-In the specification of ``pf_level_t``, the first two variables ``nvars`` and ``nnodes`` are given default values that will cause the program to abort.
-These variables are typically set per level when initializing PFASST.
+In the specification of ``pf_level_t``, the  variable ``mpibuflen`` is given the default values -1.
+This must be changed to the length of the mpi buffer required by the user's data type per level as the levels are  initialized.

 .. code-block:: fortran

-  type :: pf_level_t

-     integer     :: nvars = -1          ! number of variables (dofs)
+     !  ===Mandatory level parameters===
-     integer     :: nnodes = -1         ! number of sdc nodes
+     integer  :: mpibuflen    = -1   !! size of solution in pfdp units

-level optional parameters
+Optional level parameters
 -------------------------

-In the specification of ``pf_level_t``, the first variables ``nsweeps`` and ``Finterp`` are default values.
-These can be changed per level as the levels are when initializing PFASST.
+ In the specification of ``pf_level_t``, there are a set of parameters that are given values from the corresponding copies in the ``pf_pfasst_t``.
+This redundancy is simply for convenience.
 .. code-block:: fortran

-  type :: pf_level_t
+     !  level parameters set by the pfasst_t values integer  :: index        = -1   !! level number (1 is the coarsest)
+     integer  :: nnodes       = -1   !! number of sdc nodes
+     integer  :: nsteps_rk    = -1   !! number of rk steps to perform

-     integer     :: nsweeps = 1         ! number of sdc sweeps to perform
+     integer  :: nsweeps      = -1   !! number of sdc sweeps to perform
+     integer  :: nsweeps_pred = -1      !! number of coarse sdc sweeps to perform predictor in predictor
-     logical     :: Finterp = .false.   ! interpolate functions instead of solutions
+     logical     :: Finterp = .false.   !! interpolate functions instead of solutions

-local mandatory parameters
+Mandatory local parameters
 --------------------------

 In the call to run pfasst